Native American Day: Learning The Way of Earth

 “Sometimes they have to kill us because they can’t break our spirit.
 We choose the right to be who we are.
 We know the difference between the reality of freedom and the illusion of freedom.
 There’s a way of Earth and a way not of Earth.
 We choose the way of Earth.
 It’s about power, Ray.“

-In, Ken Carey points out:
+In Return of the Bird Tribes, Ken Carey points out:

 “It seems that humans have been so long trained for subservience that they now feel insecure under their own initiative!…The challenge before us is to reawaken ourselves and then to join with others to show through our example the beauty and power of the new way.
 We are called to organize in this time, not around leaders, ideologies or belief systems, but around love: Love for God, love for one another, and love for our sacred world….The new frontier is consciousness.
 This blessed world…needs you and me to become all that she can be.
 We have an opportunity to bring to her a great gift…The gift of ourselves.
 Awakened.
 Whole.”